 Celebrate the Bay Area’s scientific wonders, resources, and opportunities.
 Explore the role of science, engineering, and technology locally & in the world.

 The Bay Area Science Festival is Northern California’s largest education event and brings together STEM role models, families, youth and adults to experience the wonder of science.
-The festival runs Wednesday, October 21st to Sunday, October 25th with 125+ virtual events for all ages and backgrounds.

 The Festival is designed to engage attention, inspire interest, and ignite imagination across our community.
 Now more than ever, it’s a way for people of all ages to connect with science and discover the infinite ways it shapes our daily lives and our future.